Experimental Combination of Olaparib and Radium-223 For Metastatic Castration-Resistant Prostate Cancer That Has Spread

 - Participants must have >= 2 bone metastases by radiographic imaging and at least 1 lesion which has not been treated with prior radiation therapy

-- Participants must have tumor accessible for biopsy and be agreeable to baseline tumor biopsy
+- Participants must have tumor accessible for biopsy and be agreeable to baseline tumor biopsy; a metastatic focus is preferred but if not available and prostate is still intact prostate biopsy can be performed

 - Availability at the study site of formalin-fixed, paraffin-embedded (FFPE) archival tumor specimens, when available